Secure CheckoutPersonal information is secured with SSL technology.

 - Paperback ISBN:

-Ibrahim Dincer is a full professor of Mechanical Engineering at Ontario Tech.
-University (formerly University of Ontario Institute of Technology).
-Renowned for his pioneering works in the area of sustainable energy technologies he has authored/co-authored numerous books and book chapters, and many refereed journal and conference papers.
-He has chaired many national and international conferences, symposia, workshops and technical meetings.
+Ibrahim Dincer is a full professor of Mechanical Engineering at Ontario Tech University (formerly University of Ontario Institute of Technology).
+Renowned for his pioneering works in sustainable energy technologies he has authored/co-authored numerous books and book chapters, and many refereed journal and conference papers.
+He has chaired many national and international conferences, symposia, workshops, and technical meetings.
 He has delivered many keynotes and invited lectures.
-He is an active member of various international scientific organizations and societies, and serves as editor-in-chief, associate editor, regional editor, and editorial board member on various prestigious international journals.
+He is an active member of various international scientific organizations and societies, and serves as Editor-in-Chief, associate editor, regional editor, and editorial board member on various prestigious international journals.
 He is a recipient of several research, teaching and service awards, including the Premier's research excellence award in Ontario, Canada.
 During the past six years he has been recognized by Thomson Reuters as one of The Most Influential Scientific Minds in Engineering and one of the most highly cited researchers.

 Dogan Erdemir is assistant professor at Erciyes University in Turkey and a visiting researcher at Ontario Tech.
 University in Canada.
 He is an expert on thermal energy storage systems.

 Department of Mechanical Engineering, Erciyes University, Melikgazi, Kayseri, Turkey

 Elsevier.com visitor survey